ddbj/www/_faq/en/update-request-from-not-submitter-e.md

 DDBJ can forward your comments to the submitter.

-Please contact us at [Inquiry to the sequence submitters](/contact-ddbj-e.html).
+Please [Contact us](https://forms.gle/7g2YCoBjqvbBBW9V8) by selecting “Inquiry to the sequence submitters” .
 Please note that we can not guarantee any response from the submitter.